Photo: River Avon at Saltford

 Festival of Nature

-Around 3000 people took part in the Bristol to Bath River Avon themed Festival of Nature 2016 Programme – at events in Bath, Saltford and Keynsham.
-A consultation report and survey data from the citizen science project on bats can be found on our website.
+3500 people attended the Bath Festival of Nature day in June 2017, which was a huge success as around 3000 people took part in the Bristol to Bath River Avon themed Festival of Nature 2016 Programme – at events in Bath, Saltford and Keynsham.

 River Corridor Capital Funding